-Situations may occur where the Jet Enterprise cubes have been deployed on the production server but end users are not able to access them from their local machines.
+Situations may occur where the Jet Analytics cubes have been deployed on the production server but end users are not able to access them from their local machines.
 This article will detail some of the most common causes of this as well as recommended solutions for each.

 It is possible that the Windows Firewall is preventing inbound connections to the Analysis Services database, which will not allow end users to communicate with Analysis Services from their local machine.
 In most situations this can be resolved by adding an Inbound Rule to the firewall to open TCP Port 2383.
 Microsoft has compiled an article regarding this that can be accessed from the link below: